Offices Undergoing an Upgrade

 When looking at outpatient medical offices under 35,000 square feet, these assets saw a 1.9 percent appreciation in rent year-over-year, compared to 1.7 percent of inpatient buildings.
 Although it may seem like a small percentage, there is a 65-basis point difference when looking at occupancy, and both trended over the top 50 market’s average of 91.4 percent in Q4 2020.

-Traditional Office vs. MOB
+Traditional Office vs. Medical Office Building

 While traditional offices emptied during the pandemic, office investors paused activity as several companies migrated to remote working.
 Alternatively, medical offices saw continued interest even as patients opted for video appointments over in-person visits.
 Healthcare providers are increasingly seeking to expand their reach to new customers and retain current ones, and the costs associated with developing an outpatient asset can be intimidating.
 One popular solution is retrofitting existing office buildings for medical purposes.